Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 ###DSL vs GPL

 Before we go any further, it's worth clarifying the difference between a Domain Specific Language (DSL) and a General Purpose Language (GPL).
-Languages like JavaScript and PHP are DSL's because they were designed to be run within a specific 'domain' (and by domain we really mean 'environment') such as the web.
+Languages like JavaScript and PHP are DSL's** because they were designed to be run within a specific 'domain' (and by domain we really mean 'environment') such as the web.
 But languages like Python and Ruby are GPL's because they can run within many different domains (e.g. Ruby can run on the web, desktop, command line etc).

 If we look at a DSL language such as [PHP][3]**: it is very easy to build a site using PHP because you can just input some procedural code, upload the file onto a server that supports PHP (and what server doesn't nowadays) and that's all there is to it (!now I'm obviously not suggesting this is good practice - I'm just illustrating the point that if you wanted to __just get started__ with PHP then that is all there is to it).

-With a GPL such as Ruby it isn't so straight forward (it's like the old adage "the question is easy when you know the answer": Ruby can be easy to use and get set-up when you know what you're doing, but the fundaments - in my opinion - are difficult to grasp without a helping hand).
+With a GPL such as Ruby it isn't so straight forward (it's like the old adage "the question is easy when you know the answer": Ruby can be easy to use and get set-up when you know what you're doing, but the fundamentals - in my opinion - are difficult to grasp without a helping hand).

 ***PHP (and JavaScript) were designed to be DSL's but have since evolved more into GPL's as they can be run on the desktop as well as the web (and many other environments they weren't originally designed for).*